YongDaLi/deltahappiness/README.md

 If you could see the future and know that you'll have a child who dies at age 10, would you still have the child?

+If you could teach everyone in the world one concept, what concept would have the biggest positive impact on humanity?

+Does jealousy have value in driving humans to improve themselves or is it purely a negative emotion?

+Would the world be a better or worse place if everyone looked the same?

 ## fun
 First to die in a horror movie?